-Policy loans comprised approximately 0.8% of the Company's investments as of December 31, 2021.
-These policy loans present minimal credit risk because the amount of the loan cannot exceed the obligation due the ceding company or the insured upon the death of the insured or surrender of the underlying policy.
+Policy loans comprised approximately 0.9% and 0.8% of the Company's investments as of December 31, 2022 and 2021, respectively.
+These policy loans present minimal credit risk because the amount of the loan cannot exceed the obligation due to the ceding company or the insured upon the death of the insured or surrender of the underlying policy.
 The provisions of the underlying policies determine the policy loan interest rates.
 Because policy loans represent premature distributions of policy liabilities, they have the effect of reducing future disintermediation risk.
 In addition, the Company earns a spread between the interest rate earned on policy loans and the interest rate credited to corresponding liabilities.